turbot/steampipe-docs/docs/reference/mod-resources/query.md

 The difference between these arguments is somewhat subtle.

 The `sql` argument is a simple *string* that defines a SQL statement to execute.
-This allows you to inline the statement in the resource definition.
+This allows you to inline the statement in the resource definition:

 ```hcl
 card {